Graceful shutdown and zero downtime deployments in Kubernetes

 How long should you wait?

-So you could use the first 15 seconds to continue operating as nothing happened.
+You could use the first 15 seconds to continue operating as if nothing happened.

-After the 15 seconds, it's safe to close your connection with the database (or any persistent connections) and terminate the process.
+After 15 seconds, there will be no traffic, and it's safe to close your connection with the database (or any persistent connections) and terminate the process.

-What if you can't change the code to wait longer?
+What if you can't change the code to listen for a SIGTERM and wait longer?

 You could invoke a script to wait for a fixed amount of time and then let the app exit.